maxbiostat/Computational_Statistics/README.md

 Other materials, including lecture notes and slides may be posted here as the course progresses.

+[Here](https://github.com/maxbiostat/Computational_Statistics/blob/master/annotated_bibliography.md) you can find a nascent annotated bibliography with landmark papers in the field.

 ## Simulation

 - [Random Number Generation](https://www.iro.umontreal.ca/~lecuyer/myftp/papers/handstat.pdf) by [Pierre L'Ecuyer](http://www-labs.iro.umontreal.ca/~lecuyer/);